 Writing unit tests also forces developers to write more supportable (testable) code which is, in general, beneficial to the project for it reduces technical debt.
 This is a necessity on every mature and fairly large project since it allows the project to be stable for a long time and predictable to introducing changes.

 However, since writing unit tests is usually the responsibility of the development team, writing them increases the development time, which is not acceptable for every project.

 Neither will unit tests serve for prototype development (which allows the presence of bugs) which however require high development velocity.
 They are practical during the development of the first version of the product when the project budget is quite limited.
 Our brand-new project is exactly at the stage of the first version development, thus it is fine not to have unit testing at this time.

 Jenkins is a tool for automatic project building and deployment.
 It operates the processes of project build that can consist of unit testing, migrations, project compilation.
 If issues arise on any building stage, the build is considered to be a failure and the development team receives a corresponding notification.

 For the SonarQube to be maximally beneficial to us, we need to incorporate it into our build process.
 Integration of SonarCube with Jenkins allows to automatically analyze code during every build process and mark a build as failed if it didn’t pass Quality Gate.

 Adding code analysis with SonarQube Quality Gate to the project build and getting the results of scanning afterward.

 Project analysis during the build process and getting inspection results with SonarQube.

 The build didn’t pass Quality Gate and is considered to be failed.

-The above-mentioned metrics for code quality assessment are universal for almost every platform and allow to control the quality of code on any project.
+The above-mentioned metrics for code quality assessment are universal for almost every platform and enable to control the quality of code on any project.
 Project assessment according to these metrics are objective and can be automated well, letting assess the quality of work of any development team.